 Since 2020, Justice & Care has systematically documented weaknesses and misapplications within Bangladesh’s anti-trafficking legal framework.
 Working closely with government ministries and stakeholders, the organisation presented evidence and led discussions on how to close these gaps.

-In response, the interim government asked Justice & Care to draft a new legal framework, the Prevention and Suppression of Human Trafficking and Smuggling of Migrants Ordinance 2025, to replace the 2012 Act.
+In response, the Ministry of Home Affairs requested Justice & Care to assist in drafting a new legal framework, the Prevention and Suppression of Human Trafficking and Smuggling of Migrants Ordinance 2025 to replace the 2012 Act, through a series of consultations with relevant stakeholders and a rigorous vetting process.

 Mohammad Tariqul Islam, Justice & Care’s Country Director in Bangladesh, said:

-“This marks a turning point in Bangladesh’s fight against human trafficking.
-For too long, traffickers have exploited weaknesses in the law while survivors have faced an uphill battle for justice.
-Passing this law is only the beginning — we will now focus on ensuring it is implemented effectively across the country.”
+“This marks a critical step forward for the Bangladesh government’s fight against human trafficking and the smuggling of migrants.
+For too long, traffickers have exploited weaknesses in the law, while survivors have faced an uphill battle for justice.
+Passing this law is only the beginning, we will now focus on ensuring that it is implemented effectively across the country.”

 With the Ordinance now approved, the focus shifts to implementation.
 Justice & Care will continue working alongside government and law enforcement partners to support effective use of the law, strengthen prosecutions, and ensure survivors receive the protection and justice this reform was designed to deliver.